junbolau/coleman_integration_MC/X_0+_67/README.md

-sage code for computing coleman integrals on X_0+(67)
+This folder contains the calculations of Coleman integrals in Example 4.2.1.

+- ```13.txt``` is the file containing coefficients of modular polynomial at p=13, obtained from Drew Sutherland's database of modular polynomials.
-the "model free 67+ 3 (R,e0).ipynb" demonstrates the method in our paper, up to the computation of taylor expansions
+- ```model free 67+ 3 (R, e0).ipynb``` contains the calculations up to the computation of Taylor expansions.

-and the correctness of the resutls are verified by matching it with the results computed from model "tiny integrals at point R, p=13.ipynb"
+- ```X_0+(67) model and rational points.ipynb``` contains the calculations of Coleman integrals using a hyperelliptic model of X_0^+(67).
+- ```tiny integrals at point R, p=13.ipynb``` and ```tiny integrals at point S, p =13.ipynb``` contain calculations of tiny integrals at the two chosen points.
+Correctness of results can be verified in the first file.

-the sum of tiny integrals are computed with our method using model, even though same results can be given by the model-free code with longer runtime
+The sum of tiny integrals are computed with our method using model, even though same results can be given by the model-free code with longer runtime.